Public Art Program

 Sanford has become known for its engaging interactive art.
 From a downtown scavenger hunt to sharing your dreams with the world, there are several ways our guests can become part of our art.
 Get more information here.

-At this time, the Appearance Commission has focused on bringing historical murals to Downtown Sanford and Historic Jonesboro.
+The Appearance Commission has focused on bringing historical murals to Downtown Sanford and Historic Jonesboro.
 Seven of an anticipated 12 murals are complete.
 More information is available here.